Employer of Record

 Termination in Bahrain

-In Bahrain, the termination of employment contracts is governed by specific regulations outlined in Articles 97 and 98 of the Labor Law.
+In Bahrain, the termination of employment contracts is governed by specific regulations outlined in the Labour Law.
 The termination process varies depending on the nature and duration of the employment contract:

 Automatic Termination at Contract Expiry

-Employment contracts terminate automatically upon reaching the end of their specified duration.
+Employment contracts of a fixed term generally terminate automatically upon reaching the end of their specified duration, unless renewed or extended.

 Renewal by Express Agreement